koalagator/koalagator/DEVELOPMENT.md

 #### Run the main test suite

-    `bundle exec rake spec`
+    `bundle exec rails spec`

 #### Run appraisal test suite

-    `bundle exec appraisal install && bundle exec appraisal rake spec`
+    `bundle exec appraisal install && bundle exec appraisal rails spec`

 ## Building the calagator gem locally

 By default the project relies on the released version of the calagator gem on rubygems.org.
 To test and develop the gem locally you need to build it locally.

 ### 1. Update the gem version (for local testing)

-To test your own gem you'll want to give it a local version, generally dont commit this version.
+To test your own gem you'll want to give it a local version, generally don't commit this version.

 Update version number in /lib/calagator/version.rb

 ### 2. Build the gemspec and locally install the gem

-    `gem build calagator.gemspec && gem install calagator`
+    `gem build koalagator.gemspec && gem install koalagator`

 ### 3. Go to another folder to test the gem